ideawu/cpy/README.md

 ### Whitespace indentation to delimit block is bad

 Python’s syntax is said to be clear and elegant.
-It is good for small peace of codes, but not good for more than 100 lines of codes.
+It is good for small piece of codes, but not good for more than 100 lines of codes.
 I usually mis-understand the number of indents when first glance at a more than 10 lines block of codes after an if.

 __And TAB vs SPACE is particularly annoying!__